ShivanKaul/star-spec/draft-dss-star.md

 ### Randomness Protocol

 This procedure works as follows.
-Let `msg` be the client's measurement to be used for deriving the randomness `rand`.
+Let `secret` be the client's measurement to be used for deriving the randomness `rand`.

 Clients first generate the a context for invoking the OPRF protocol as follows: